noir-lang/noir/docs/docs/dev_docs/sandbox/common_errors.md

 * too many new commitments in one tx
 * too many new nullifiers in one tx
-    - Note: Nullifiers may be created even outside the context of your noir code.
+    - Note: Nullifiers may be created even outside the context of your Aztec.nr code.
 Eg, when creating a contract, we add a nullifier for its address to prevent same address from ever occurring.
 Similarly, we add a nullifier for your transaction hash too.
 * too many private function calls in one tx (i.e. call stack size exceeded)
 * too many public function calls in one tx (i.e. call stack size exceeded)
 * too many new L2 to L1 messages in one tx